TritonVM/triton-vm/specification/src/algebraic-execution-tables.md

 Given the list of input (or output) symbols, the verifier can compute the Evaluation Argument's terminal explicitly, and consequently compare it to the corresponding terminal in the Processor Table.

 Despite the fact that neither public input nor output have a dedicated table, them having Evaluation Arguments with the Processor Table justifies their appearance in above figure.

+## Padding

+For reasons of computational efficiency, it is beneficial that an Algebraic Execution Table's height equals a power of 2.
+To this end, tables are padded.
+The height $h$ of the longest AET determines the padded height for all tables, which is $2^{\lceil\log_2 h\rceil}$.